OpenTelemetry 101: What is an exporter?

-Note: Some of the information in this post is subject to change as the specification for OpenTelemetry continues to mature.
+Note: The information in this post is subject to change as the specification for OpenTelemetry continues to mature.

-To understand how OpenTelemetry’s exporter model works, it is useful to generally understand a little bit about how instrumentation is integrated to service code.
-Generally, you can have instrumentation at three different points: Your service, its library dependencies, and its platform dependencies.
-Integrating at the service level is fairly straightforward, as you would declare a dependency in your code on the appropriate OpenTelemetry package and deploy it with your code.
-Library dependencies are similar, except that your libraries would generally only declare a dependency on the OpenTelemetry API.
+To understand how OpenTelemetry’s exporter model works, it is useful to understand a little bit about how instrumentation is typically integrated into service code.
+Generally, instrumentation can be done at three different points: at the service level, at its library dependencies, and at its platform dependencies.
+Integrating at the service level is fairly straightforward, involving declaring a dependency in your code on the appropriate OpenTelemetry package and deploying it with your code.
+Library dependencies are similar, except that libraries will generally only declare a dependency on the OpenTelemetry API.
 Platform dependencies are a more unusual case.
 When I say ‘platform dependency’, what I mean are the pieces of software you run to provide services to your service, things like Envoy and Istio.
-These will deploy their own copy of OpenTelemetry, independent of your actions, but will also generally emit trace context that your service will want to be a part of.
+These will deploy their own copy of OpenTelemetry, independent of your actions, but will also emit trace context that your service will find useful.

-Regardless of how you choose to instrument or deploy OpenTelemetry, exporters provide a lot of powerful ways to report telemetry data.
-You can directly export from your service, you can proxy through the collector, or you can aggregate into standalone collectors – or even a mix of these!
-Ultimately, what’s important is that you’re getting that telemetry data into an observability platform that can help you analyze and understand what’s going on in your system.
+Regardless of how you choose to instrument or deploy OpenTelemetry, exporters provide powerful options for reporting telemetry data.
+You can directly export from your service, you can proxy through the collector, or you can aggregate into standalone collectors – or even a mix of these.